What is happening?

 This work is being led by NHS Cheshire and Merseyside, the organisation that plans NHS care for our area, working in close partnership with:

-• Liverpool University Hospitals NHS Foundation Trust (which manages Aintree University Hospital, Broadgreen Hospital, Liverpool University Dental Hospital and the Royal Liverpool University Hospital),
+• NHS University Hospitals of Liverpool Group (which manages Aintree University Hospital, Broadgreen Hospital, Liverpool University Dental Hospital, Liverpool Women's Hospital and the Royal Liverpool University Hospital),

 • The Clatterbridge Cancer Centre NHS Foundation Trust

-A number of other organisations are also involved, including Healthwatch Knowsley, Healthwatch Liverpool, Healthwatch Sefton and Liverpool CVS.
+A number of other organisations are also closely involved, including Healthwatch Knowsley, Healthwatch Liverpool and Healthwatch Sefton.